By: Team T12-1 Since: Oct 2018 Licence: MIT

 Alternative 1 (current choice): UI gets all data and parameters from

-, which gets data fromModel
+Logic, which gets data fromModel.-

 Pros: Easy to implement.
 Aligned with architecture.